Interview

 What themes do you pursue?
 Is there an underlying message in your work?

 “A central theme in my work is the intersection of art and science.
 Having studied the physics of light and weather, I’m endlessly fascinated by how light moves, bends, and transforms—how it shapes our perception and evokes emotion.
 This curiosity guides my creative process, whether I’m painting reflections after rain or sculpting forms that echo natural phenomena.
 I aim to capture light’s beauty in a way that feels fresh and joyful, inviting the viewer to see the world with renewed wonder, as if for the very first time.
 My paintings revisit the classical theme of the figure in the landscape, inviting the viewer to step into the scene and experience its atmosphere firsthand.
 I draw inspiration from contemporary photographic sources and occasionally AI-generated imagery, using them as starting points to explore mood, light, and transformation.
-Like the impressionists and Turner, I’m captivated by the interplay of weather and illumination—particularly the dreamy effects of rain-soaked ground and night-time lights.
+Like the Impressionists and John Turner, I’m captivated by the interplay of weather and illumination—particularly the dreamy effects of reflections on rain-soaked ground and night-time lights.
 These elements create soft reflections and shifting textures, allowing the figure and the landscape to merge in a moment of quiet resonance.”

 How would you describe your work?

-“I work primarily with gouache—a medium that suits my spontaneous, wet-on-wet painting style.
+“My recent paintings have been created using gouache—a medium that suits my spontaneous, wet-on-wet painting style.
 Its quick-drying nature allows me to move intuitively, keeping colours bright, lively, and full of energy.
 I’m drawn to light effects: reflections after rain, the glow of streetlights, the cinematic mood found in film and photography.
 These moments inspire my palette, which shifts between soft pastels, saturated hues, and deep tones.
-For years I avoided black, like the impressionists, but now I embrace the full spectrum—especially when painting night scenes.
+For years I avoided black, like the Impressionists, but now I embrace the full spectrum—especially when painting night scenes.
 My compositions often feature urban landscapes with figurative elements.
-I want the viewer to feel connected, as if they’ve stepped into the scene.
 I favour asymmetry and complexity over clean lines and order.
 I’m not patient with drying times—I prefer immediacy, movement, and the chaos of creation.
 This reflects my personality and mental process: I embrace the mess, the layering, the soft edges of light viewed from a distance.
-My work owes something to the plein air painters of impressionism, especially in its responsiveness to atmosphere and light.
-I love mixing colours directly on the canvas, letting unexpected combinations emerge.
-Spray paint and stencils also find their way into my practice, especially when transforming found objects into something treasured.
+My work owes something to the plein air painters of Impressionism, especially in its responsiveness to atmosphere and light.
+I love mixing colours directly on the canvas, and working all prima, letting unexpected combinations emerge.
 Each piece begins with curiosity and ends in emotion.
 I want my paintings to feel immersive—to transport the viewer into a fleeting moment.
 Whether I’m working with gouache, wire, or beads, I’m always chasing that spark of connection between material, memory, and mood.”

 Which artists influence you most?